boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

+## default_log

+Default logging function in case the FMU caller does not provide any logger.

-## fmi2FreeInstance
+## fmi2Instantiate

-Free memory and resources related to the provided FMU instance.
+Create an instance of this FMU, allocate/initialise a FmuInstanceData object which should be used for subsequent calls to FMI methods (as parameter `fmi2Component c`).

+> Note: This implementation __does not__ use memory related callbacks provided by the Importer (e.g. `malloc()` or `free()`).

-### Parameters
+### Returns

-c (fmi2Component*)
+fmi2Component (pointer)
-: An FmuInstanceData object representing an instance of this FMU.
+: An FmuInstanceData object which represents this FMU instance.